alicejiang-isds/eng298-fa25-mod7-sbom-lab2/README.md

    ```

 #### **Part 2 – Generate Baseline SBOM and Vulnerability Report**
-1. Use Syft to create a system-level SBOM of APT-managed packages:
+1. Use Syft to create a system-level SBOM of APT-managed packages (**NOTE**: This scan will take approximately 3 minutes to complete):

 ```bash
 syft scan dir:/ -o spdx-json > deliverables/system_sbom_before.json